 Being a small town, Patten - Mount Chase does not have a public transit system used by locals to get to and from work.

-The education level of Patten - Mount Chase citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.87% of adults 25 and older in Patten - Mount Chase have a college degree.
+The percentage of adults in Patten - Mount Chase who are college-educated is close to the national average for all communities of 21.84%: 18.87% of the adults in Patten - Mount Chase have a bachelor's degree or advanced degree.

 The per capita income in Patten - Mount Chase in 2022 was $28,371, which is low income relative to Maine, and lower middle income relative to the rest of the US.
 This equates to an annual income of $113,484 for a family of four.
 However, Patten - Mount Chase contains both very wealthy and poor people as well.